Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Results

 with all frequencies in the same units as Appendix~\ref{app:quantization}.

 For $\lvert\Delta\rvert \gg 1/T_{\mathrm{gate}}$ (with $T_{\mathrm{gate}}$ the gate time), time-averaging (Magnus/Schrieffer--Wolff) yields an effective AC--Stark/Kerr shift of the gate mode,

 up to constants of order unity from commutators and occupation-number factors from the spectator modes.
 Therefore, the effective detuning seen by $p$ during the gate becomes $\delta_\mathrm{eff}=\delta_{\mathrm{gate}}-\delta\omega_p$, resulting in loss of loop closure.
-These errors can be mitigated using a balanced-Gaussian, pulse-shaped \MS\ gate~\cite{Ruzic2024}, which is designed to reduce sensitivity to bus-mode frequency fluctuations (detuning noise).
 A significant distortion of the phase-space loop occurs when this nonlinear shift competes with the \MS\ drive.
 Using the standard one-loop closure for a maximally entangling \MS\ gate,

 the \emph{off-resonant danger criterion} is

 again up to $\mathcal{O}(1)$ factors.
 In terms of the gate time,

 Equivalently, dangerous gate times become more prevalent as $\lvert\Delta\rvert$ decreases (closer to a three-phonon resonance) or as $g$ increases (stronger nonlinearity).
 This region is indicated in Fig.~\ref{fig:n2_motional_detuning_vs_gate_time}(b), where residual spin--motion entanglement persists at the end of the gate even off resonance.